torynfarr/logger/client/README.md

 using Newtonsoft.Json.Linq;
 ```

 Add a private or public property to the class in your script with the *Client* reference type.
-Ideally, name the property the same name as the GameObject to which the *Client.cs* script is attached.
+Ideally, give the property the same name as the GameObject to which the *Client.cs* script is attached.

 ```c#
 private Client logger;